Redawt/f4-frost-guide/lochecker.md

   function checkLoadOrder(){
     counter_checker = 0;

-    removeAllHtmlChildNodes(document.getElementById("content"))
+    // Get the load order from the input field removeAllHtmlChildNodes(document.getElementById("content"))
     var load_order_text = document.getElementById('loadordertxt').value;
     var plugins = load_order_text.split('\n');

-    for (let i = 0; i < plugins.length; i++){
+    // In case that the user inserted the content of his plugins.txt, we have to remove all of the '*' at the start of the lines for (let i = 0; i < plugins.length; i++){
       plugins[i]  = plugins[i].replace("*", "");
       plugins[i]  = plugins[i].trim();
     }

-    plugins = plugins.filter(plugin => plugin.length > 4);
+    //Ignore all lines that are shorter then 5 characters plugins = plugins.filter(plugin => plugin.length > 4);

-    if (plugins.length <= 2){
+    //Check if this is a valid load order if (plugins.length <= 2){
       return;
     }

-    const found_cc_plugins = checkForCCmods(plugins);
+    // Get the information from the load order const found_cc_plugins = checkForCCmods(plugins);
     const found_missing_plugins = checkForMissingPlugins(plugins, required_plugins);
     const found_incompatible_plugins = checkForExistingPlugins(plugins, incompatible_plugins);